 Our mental health is far from a fixed entity- we all have our ups and downs.
-Our moods can change from season to season, month to month or even day to day- our cognitive process, hormones, external stresses and even the weather can all play a part.
-If you’re struggling with your mental health and nothing is seeming to help it’s important to seek medical advice- however if you’re just a little up and down, here are a few proactive things that could really help.
+Our moods can change from season to season, month to month, or even day to day- our cognitive process, hormones, external stresses, and even the weather can all play a part.
+If you’re struggling with your mental health and nothing seems to help, it’s important to seek medical advice- however, if you’re just a little up and down, here are a few proactive things that could really help.

 Take up a new hobby

 Hobbies are incredibly valuable and are something that people of all ages should have.
 Most of us have lots of interests when we’re young, but once we start working full time we fall into the ‘work, eat, sleep, repeat cycle.
 Hobbies can really break this up, they teach you new skills and keep you productive on your days off.
 Without anything to do, it’s so easy to spend any free time you have binge-watching Netflix and generally wasting your time.
 Hobbies introduce you to people who are interested in the same things as you, meeting new people can be difficult as you get older so something like this allows you to get more social.
 Have a think about what you like to do or hobbies you enjoyed in the past that you could pick back up again.
 It could be anything from a craft to a sport, but if it keeps you busy, helps you to learn new things and it’s something you enjoy, it’s so worth spending time on it.